Nish0483/ERC3525-fractional-NFT/README.md

 * transferFrom

- there are 3 TransfersFrom functions
+ there are 3 TransfersFrom functions in contract in same name diffrent input parameters

-       1 . fractional value from one id to adress.
+       1 . id to adress :

-       2 . id to id
-       3 .
-Adress to adress
+          In this process, the target address (to_) doesn't need to own an NFT or have a specific slot.
+The fractional value is simply moved to a new NFT that is minted for the target address.
+          The new token has the same slot as the original token.
+If the target address already has an NFT with the same slot, a new one is minted, and the balance is transferred accordingly.

+       2 . id to id :  fractional tranfer from 1NFT id to another ID which have same slot 3 .
+Adress to adress : This transfers a specified value of the entire NFT balance from one address .slot not considered